kamarada/guiadoopensuse/command.md

 Editing configuration files or other text files can be done like this using the vim editor, which is installed by default.

-Open a file with *vim /path/to/file*>.
+Open a file with *vim /path/to/file*.
 Example:

 <div class="clroot">vim /etc/sysconfig/yast2</div><p></p>

-{% include note.html obs="Root permissions are used in the example because *yast2* is a system configuration file - this is not generally required to edit files with vim." %}
+{% include note.html note="Root permissions are used in the example because *yast2* is a system configuration file - this is not generally required to edit files with vim." %}

 Press **i** to enter insert mode (you will see "-- INSERT --" at the bottom).
 Now you can edit the text in the file.
 When you're done editing press **Esc** to leave insert mode and return to command mode.
 Now type **:x** which is the command for exit and save.
 To quit without saving any changes use **:q!**.